thriveweb/photospace-responsive/readme.txt

 Since WordPress 5 you need to embed the gallery using the classic editor.

-With the last major update, you will need re-save your settings.
+Make a note of your settings as with the last major update, you will need re-save your settings.

 The Photospace gallery plugin allows you to: